TencentBlueKing/blueking-paas/apiserver/paasng/support-files/apigw/api_doc/en/request_apps_access_permission.md

     },
     "status": "pass",
     "contacts": "rtx",
-    "reason": "The bill drawer has the operational authority to apply, and the bill is automatically passed" }, {
+    "reason": "The submitter has the operation permission of the application, and the document is automatically approved" }, {
     "application": {
         "id": "--",